lima1/ovrc4_signew/README.md

 pipeline should work on any relatively recent versions.

-All other needed packages will be installed automatically when running the pipeline, by the following scripts in src/:
+All other needed packages will be installed automatically when running the install scripts shown above.

-* install_needed_packages.R
-* install_survHD.R
-* createEsets.R   (installs curatedOvarianData)